nlckysolutions/nPhoneKIT/README.md

 ---

 # LEGAL WARNING: THIS TOOL IS **ONLY** INTENDED FOR **RIGHTFUL OWNERS** TO UNLOCK **THEIR OWN DEVICES**.
 DO NOT USE THIS TOOL ON DEVICES YOU DO NOT OWN.
-NLCKYSOLUTIONS™ IS NOT RESPONSIBLE FOR MISUSE OF THIS TOOL, AND MISUSE IS HIGHLY PROHIBITED.
+NLCKYSOLUTIONS™ IS NOT RESPONSIBLE FOR MISUSE OF THIS TOOL, AND MISUSE IS HIGHLY PROHIBITED. nPhoneKIT WAS MAINLY BUILT FOR EDUCATION AND FOSS PURPOSES.

 ---